 A 28,000 square foot Walmart Neighborhood Market and a 52,000 square foot Fitness Formula Club have opened at Presidential Towers, and additional changes are underway in the retail space.
 Walmart delivers to PT residents and maintains extended hours for residents only.

 Cats and dogs are OK, subject to breed restrictions.

 On-site garage parking is available and parking is also readily available in nearby surface lots.

-Habitat Corporate Suites offers daily, weekly and longer-term furnished studio, convertible, 1- and 2-bedroom rentals at PT.
+Corporate Suites Netowrk offers daily, weekly and longer-term furnished studio, convertible, 1- and 2-bedroom rentals at PT.
 Some apartments include in-unit washers and dryers.
 The company has a 24-hour service desk and full-time housekeeping staff on-site.

 Presidential Towers is managed by Waterton Residential, which maintains an on-site office.
 An on-site leasing office is open daily from 9 to 6, Saturday from 10 to 5, and Sunday from 11 to 5.
 The complex has on-site maintenance and 24/7 door staff.